The Monticello Association

 1773–1782

 Carr married Jefferson's sister Martha in 1765.
 He served with Jefferson in the House of Burgesses for a short time and was known as a powerful speaker--Jefferson said that he "was one of the earliest and most distinguished leaders in the opposition to British tyranny."
 Tragically, Jefferson had to fulfill his boyhood promise when Carr died at the age of 30.
 To prepare for his burial under the great oak, Jefferson wrote in his garden book, that they “grubbed the graveyard 80 feet square 1/7 of an acre.”
 The second burial was probably in 1775 of Jefferson’s second child, named after his mother, Jane Randolph, but no stone is left to verify her burial.
 Jane Randolph herself (d.
 1776) was the next burial.
-By 1782 Jefferson had also buried his wife Martha, and three more children, most likely in the graveyard, although no evidence exists to confirm the children's burial.
+By 1782 Jefferson had also buried his wife Martha in the graveyard.
+Three more of their children also died early, and are most likely buried in the graveyard, although no evidence exists to confirm the children's burial.
 (Robert H. Kean, History of the Graveyard at Monticello.)

+On April 17, 1804, Jefferson wrote in his Memorandum Book, "This morning between 8. & 9. aclock my dear daughter Maria Eppes died."
+Maria (Mary/Polly) was Jefferson's 4th child and the younger of two that survived to adulthood.
+Maria died two months after giving birth to her second child.
+Her namesake child Maria died in 1806, though no record exists of her child's burial.
 The earliest indications of the physical design of the Graveyard date to 1806, when Jefferson’s garden book indicates a straight route to the graveyard from the house.
 In 1808, he instructed the farm manager to “plant weeping willows ... around the graveyard exactly on the line of the old paling, and a double row of them on a line with the double row of mulberries from where the mulberries end at the saw pit, down to the graveyard.”
 In 1885 Jefferson’s great-grandchild, Ellen Wayles Harrison, wrote Prof. A. F. Fleet of the University of Missouri that at the time of Jefferson's death, the graveyard was “enclosed by a double wall filled in between with earth, in which was planted a pyracanthus hedge...”
-(Robert H. Kean, History of the Graveyard at Monticello.)
+(Thomas Jefferson's Memorandum Book and Robert H. Kean, History of the Graveyard at Monticello.)

 Go To 1826 to Civil War Period